1. Hanging onto words and ignoring the actions of the person you’re dating

 Introverts are lovers of words.
-They don’t enjoy speaking them as much as extroverts do, but they do love reading & understanding meanings.
+They don’t enjoy speaking them as extroverts do, but they do love reading & understanding meanings.

-Of course, this translated into me obsessing over texts and small things said.
-I ignored all
+Of course, this translated into me obsessing over texts and small things said by the person I was dating.
+I ignored all t

 - Not introducing me to their friends